-The purpose of this program is to provide affordable new housing opportunities outside of the special flood hazard area in the MID area (Mills, Fremont, and Harrison counties).
-Preferably, these housing units should be occupied by persons impacted by the 2019 disaster.
+The purpose of this program is to provide affordable new housing opportunities in the MID area (Linn County) and the State MID area (Marshall, Tama, and Benton counties).
+Preferably, these housing units should be occupied by persons impacted by the 2020 Derecho disaster.

-Considerable time passed between the March 2019 disaster, HUD's signing of the 2019 CDBG-DR grant agreement with the State of Iowa in December 2020, the launch of housing rounds in January 2021 and September 2021 and September 2024, and the completion of the first units in calendar year 2023.
+Considerable time passed between the August 2020 disaster, HUD's signing of the 2020 CDBG-DR grant agreement with the State of Iowa in September 2022, the launch of housing rounds in September 2022, and the completion of the first units expected in calendar year 2024.
 However, it is important to maintain the tieback to the disaster event.

-All housing units built must be marketed to persons impacted by the August 2019 Floods for 4 months before being offered to an eligible member of the public.
+All housing units built must be marketed to persons impacted by the August 2020 Derecho for 4 months before being offered to an eligible member of the public.
 Impact includes but is not limited to: property damage, property loss, displacement, buyout, loss of business, loss of employment, economic loss, commute time to employment or childcare significantly increased due to disaster impact, physical or mental health issues related to the disaster, etc.